-Colossal, dizzying and fiercely, endlessly foreign, China is a destination not easily compared to anywhere else on the planet.
-Home to approximately one fifth of the human race, China variously dazzles, befuddles, frustrates and thrills.
-The key visitor attractions are renowned around the globe – think the Great Wall, the Forbidden City, and the Terracotta Warriors – but on the ground it’s the sheer scale and off-kilter energy of the place that leave the most lasting impression.
+Colossal, dizzying and fiercely foreign, China isn’t easily compared to anywhere else on the planet.
+Home to approximately one fifth of the human race, it variously dazzles, befuddles, frustrates and thrills.
+The key visitor attractions are renowned around the globe – think the Great Wall, the Forbidden City, and the Terracotta Warriors – but it’s the sheer scale and off-kilter energy of the place that leave the most lasting impression.

-The rampant economic drive of the last decade means many of China’s cities are as shaped by modernity as anywhere you care to mention, but it’s also somewhere underpinned by dearly held traditions and an almost unfathomable amount of diversity.
-China's landscapes unfurl dramatically across the map, its customs are as fascinating as they are numerous, and its sights, sounds and infinite oddities altogether amount to one of the world’s truly great travel experiences.
+The economic drive of recent times means many of China’s cities are as shaped by modernity as anywhere you care to mention, but it’s also somewhere underpinned by dearly held customs and a near-unfathomable amount of diversity.
+China's landscapes unfurl across the map in vast swathes of territory, and its sights, sounds and infinite oddities collectively amount to one of the world’s truly great travel experiences.
 The food’s fantastic too, and getting to grips with the different regional cuisines can be hugely enjoyable.